akash-sankar/CSToolboxFunctions/options/README.md

 # options

-## Calling Sequence
-- `opt = options ('key1', value1, 'key2', value2, …)`

 ## Description
-Return controllability matrix.

 Create options struct opt from a number of key and value pairs.
 For use with order reduction and system identification functions.
 Option structs are a way to avoid typing the same key and value pairs over and over again.

+## Calling Sequence
+- `opt = options ('key1', value1, 'key2', value2, …)`

 ## Parameters
 - `opt` (struct): Struct with fields for each key.